edannenberg/kubler/README.md

-Automated build environment that produces slim Docker images based on gentoo and busybox.
-Heavily based on wking's gentoo-docker repo.
+Automated build environment that produces slim [Docker][] base images using gentoo and busybox.
+Heavily based on [wking's gentoo docker][gentoo-docker] repo.
-It's pretty much in a prototype state right now.
+It's pretty much in a prototype state right now, a simple web stack is all you get at the moment.
+Creating new base images should be pretty straight forward though.

 Why?